 For example, “Smarter Every Day,” is a value that shows learning is at the core of what we stand for at BizLibrary.
 We strive to learn something new and improve every single day.
 We incorporate “Smarter Every Day” into our new employee training by playing five facts and a fib.
 In this game new hires share with the others in the orientation group six things about themselves, five are true and one is a fib.
 The other participants get to learn more about each other by guessing which one is the fib.
 Learning something new every day isn’t always job-specific, it encompasses relationships, too!

-Check Back in Often
+Check Back in on New Hires Often

 Finally, one of the best practices for employee onboarding is to show a continued commitment to their growth.
 For many employees, they won’t settle into a new job until six months or more have passed.